We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Kayaking?

 Crawling into bed and watching The Office?
-(I really enjoy this sometimes.
+(I enjoy this sometimes.
 My friend Beck and I call it “The Bubble”).

 Know Who You Are.

-Having a clear understanding of who you are, including your strengths and weaknesses, will allow you to have true happiness.
+Understanding who you are, including your strengths and weaknesses, will allow you to have true happiness.

 If you know planning a benefit spaghetti dinner gives you terrible anxiety, leave that to someone else and offer your famous spaghetti sauce as a donation.